Seasoning (slavery): Disease

 Newly arrived slaves experienced high rates of disease and death during the seasoning process.
 During the Middle Passage, slave traders forced enslaved Africans to live in tight quarters without ventilation, sufficient food, or water, and with no opportunity for hygiene.
-In such conditions, enslaved people often contracted scurvy or amoebic dysentery; of which amoebic dysentery, or the "bloody flux," claimed the most lives.
+In such conditions, enslaved people often contracted scurvy or amoebic dysentery; of which amoebic dysentery, or the "bloody flux", claimed the most lives.
 Once ashore, enslaved people lived in appalling conditions similar to those of the Middle Passage.
 Underfed and exposed to a new ecology, enslaved people then had to battle the new climate and forced hard labor.
 Weakened by the voyage and immediate brutality of slavery, many enslaved people died of smallpox, measles, influenza, and unidentified diseases at high rates in the first several years after arrival.

 Labor and violence

 Though it took many different forms, seasoning universally involved the further commodification of human beings and their preparation by enslavers for the marketplace and labor.
 Enslavers accomplished this preparation by treating their slaves harshly, subjecting them to a brutal regimen of training and violence.
-Lasting between one and three years, this process of adjustment was physically and psychologically taxing, marked by brutality and coercion.
+Lasting between one and three years, this process of adjustment was physically and psychologically taxing, and marked by brutality and coercion.
 Slaveholders resorted to force and violence in order to subdue the "saltwater" slaves and extract their labor.
 Enslavers regularly beat slaves, maimed them, and placed them in stocks or solitary confinement.
 In one particularly cruel practice, the slaveholder would whip a naked woman, often pregnant, and pour salt, pepper, or wax into her open wounds.
 In addition to violence, enslaved people had to adjust to hard labor over the seasoning period.
 In the Caribbean, newly arrived slaves were given baskets for fertilizing the sugar fields the week they arrived.
 This was the first step in the essential process of training the new arrivals in the technologies of sugar cultivation.
 Elsewhere, too, enslaved people were taught how to cultivate and process crops, often including the ones meant to sustain the enslaved population during the seasoning.
 Over the seasoning period, slaveowners wanted their slaves to acquire both knowledge of the labor and to become accustomed to the extreme workload.
 Training did not only take the form of labor.
 Enslaved people were also taught the language of the colony either by other slaves who had already undergone the seasoning process or by the white overseers of the plantation.